Several climate related workshops at ECCV 2026

 Climate-related workshops at ECCV 2026

-Out of the total lineup, five standout workshops focus directly on environmental sustainability: two dedicated exclusively to Earth Observation (EO) and three dedicated to climate change and ecology.
+Out of the total lineup, seven (7) standout workshops focus directly on environmental sustainability: two dedicated primarily to Earth Observation (EO) and four dedicated to climate change, ecology and/or humanitarian causes.

 We are incredibly excited to announce that Climate AI Nordics is organizing AICC2: The 2nd AI for Climate and Conservation Workshop, which has been selected as a prominent full-day event!